ordina-jworks/ordina-jworks.github.io/_posts/2017-12-16-3-stages-api-testing.md

 </p>

-This go-agent that is able to run the Protractor tests, will first need to spin up an environment, run its tests and tear down the environment.
+This go-agent that is able to run the Protractor tests, will first need to spin up this environment, run its tests and tear down the environment.
 Same goes for performace tests in this stage.
-You can use some framework to put extra load on your front-end to see how it's behaving when it needs to handle more REST-calls for different parts.
+You can use some frameworks to put extra load on your front-end to see how it's behaving when it needs to handle more REST-calls for different parts.
 Or you can run more instances of the user interface, resulting in more load on the back-end service.

 # Conclusion